jonathonjb/NeuralNetworkLibraryFromScratch/README.md

   ])
 ```

 To increase the depth of the network, add more layers to the neuralNetwork object.
 To increase the width of each layers, simply change the size of the layers.
-You should also specify what activation function you want to be used on each layer - at the moment, you can only use the 'tanh' or the 'sigmoid' activation functions.
+You should also specify what activation function you want to be used on each layer - The activation functions you can use are: 'sigmoid', 'tanh', 'relu', and 'leaky_relu'

 ## Training the neural network